-Richard Rappaport is an attorney practicing law, since 1967, in Chicago, IL.
+Richard Rappaport was an attorney practicing law, since 1967, in Chicago, IL.
 He received his B.S. degree and his J.D. degree from Loyola University, Chicago.
-Richard and his wife, Roberta, are the organizers of the Chicago/Midwest States XXY/Klinefelter Syndrome Support Group and Information Meetings.
-He is the father of Michael, 47XXY, and Barbara, 46,XX.
-Richard is very supportive of Roberta in the work she does on behalf of the XXY/Klinefelter Syndrome community.
+Richard and his wife, Roberta, were the organizers of the Chicago/Midwest States XXY/Klinefelter Syndrome Support Group and Information Meetings.
+He is the father of Michael, 47,XXY, and Barbara, 46,XX.
+Richard was very supportive of Roberta in the work she does on behalf of the XXY/Klinefelter Syndrome community.

-I received a BSN from Northwestern State University of Louisiana and have practiced as a RN at LSU Health Sciences Center for over 22 years.
-My specialty background has been outpatient developmental pediatrics.
-For the past 9 years I've been the RN Manager/Clinical Coordinator of the NICU Follow-up and High Risk Infant/Toddler Clinic.
-It is a comprehensive, multidisciplinary clinic, concentrating on the child and family with special needs.
-I have been active in local volunteer organizations and have appeared in several Who's Who publications.
+He received a BSN from Northwestern State University of Louisiana and has practiced as an RN at LSU Health Sciences Center for over 22 years.
+His specialty background has been outpatient developmental pediatrics.
+For many years he's been the RN Manager/Clinical Coordinator of the NICU Follow-up and High-Risk Infant/Toddler Clinic.
+It is a comprehensive, multidisciplinary clinic concentrating on the child and families with special needs.
+He has been active in local volunteer organizations and has appeared in several Who's Who publications.

 Diagnosed XXY at 16 years of age.